alf-tool/alf-core/doc/operators/non_relational/clip.md

 DESCRIPTION

-This operator clips tuples on attributes whose names are specified in ATTR_LIST.
+This operator clips tuples on attributes whose names are specified in ATTRIBUTES.
 This is similar to the relational PROJECT operator, expect that CLIP does not remove duplicates afterwards.

 Clipping may therefore lead to bags of tuples instead of sets.
-The result is **not** a valid relation unless a candidate key is preserved.
+The result is therefore **not** a valid relation unless a candidate key is preserved.

-With --allbut, the operator keeps attributes in ATTR_LIST, instead of projecting them away.
+With the allbut option, the operator keeps attributes in ATTRIBUTES, instead of projecting them away.

 EXAMPLE